Expressions, Variables & Constants

 You might even use a constant for something like a person’s age.
 Even though their age will change as their birthday comes, you might only be concerned with their age at this particular instant.

 Often you want to change the data behind a name.
 For example, if you were keeping track of your bank account balance with deposits and withdrawals, you might use a variable rather than a constant.

-If your program’s data never changed, it would be rather dull!
-But as you’ve seen, changing the data behind a constant is impossible.
+If your program’s data never changed, then it would be a rather boring program!
+But as you’ve seen, it’s not possible to change the data behind a constant.

-When you know you’ll need to change some data, use a variable to represent that data instead of a constant.
+When you know you’ll need to change some data, you should use a variable to represent that data instead of a constant.
 You declare a variable in a similar way, like so:

 var variableNumber: Int = 42